IBM/page-lab/admin/pageaudit/README.md

 ## Populating data
+You can pre-populate the app with the sample data set as above, and/or you can add URLs via the Django admin and run a few test runs via the Node app.
 - To populate the PageLab Django app with data, goto the Django admin and add a couple URLs to test.
 - Install the [PageLab node app](../../pageaudit).
 - Run the PageLab node app.